 Where do I take the certification examination?

-Applied Measurement Professional, Inc. (AMP), a Business Division of PSI, is the professional testing agency contracted by ABTC to assist in the development, administration, scoring and analysis of the ABTC exams.
-All ABTC transplant certification candidates have access to AMP's nationwide network of nearly 200 secure testing locations.
+PSI Exams Online, is the professional testing agency contracted by ABTC to assist in the development, administration, scoring and analysis of the ABTC exams.
+All ABTC transplant certification candidates have access to PSI's nationwide network of nearly 200 secure testing locations.
 AMP has testing sites in the top 175 metropolitan service areas, as well as many rural areas, within a short drive.
 Learn more about our certification examinations.

 Does ABTC offer any tools to help me assess my readiness for the certification exam?

 As part of our commitment to helping candidates and certified professionals succeed, ABTC proudly offers online self-assessment exams (SAEs) for the CCTC, CCTN, CPTC, and CTP certification examinations.
 To provide a realistic exam experience and self-assessment, SAEs follow the same examination specifications as the actual certification exams, with the same distribution of questions at each cognitive level (recall, application or analysis).
 Learn more about our Self-Assessment Exams.

 Does ABTC offer continuing education programs?

 ABTC actively supports your need for convenient, cost-effective access to continuing education credits for recertification.
 We connect you with the resources you need to maintain your certification and stay up-to-date on the latest methodologies and technologies in organ donation and transplantation.
 Learn more about continuing education opportunities for certified transplant professionals.

-What is an ABTC Preferred Provider of CEPTCs, and how can my organization become one?
+What is an ABTC Approved Provider of CEPTCs, and how can my organization become one?

 The education and training you currently offer your staff can qualify for CEPTCs toward recertification if your organization becomes an "approved" provider of continuing education.
 This is an opportunity to maintain your staff's certification at a fraction of the cost of sending staff off-site (and often out of town) to external symposia.